 - Lead Clinician – Scottish Obstetric Cardiology Network, National Services Scotland

-Local course directors
+Local course director

 Professor Petar Seferović